 In January, whether in a greenhouse or outside in the soil, peas are one of the first veggies to consider planting for late winter or early spring garden.

 Garden peas are a cold seasonal crop that does not tolerate the heat and humidity of summer but withstands light frosts.
 For this reason, pea seeds are planted very early, in winter or spring, as soon as the land can be worked.

 Soil temperature is also important.
-At a depth of 0.78 inches, it is 50 degrees Fahrenheit.
+At a depth of three-quarters of an inch, it is 50 degrees Fahrenheit.
 Peas are the first crop you can plant directly outside, from seed, and will germinate in the soil at 39.2 degrees Fahrenheit.

 The early planter makes the peas tender and does not rot, guaranteeing tender and tasty crops.

 As for watering, it is good not to rely only on rainfall but to do it at least once a week.
 Peas need at least 1 inch of water a week.
 During the flowering period, it is good to water the soil at least twice a week, preferably in the evening.

 Loving the cold, peas need about 4 to 5 hours of sunlight a day.
 Peas can be harvested 60 to 70 days after planting.

 Top 3 Best Herbs to Plant and Grow in January